de-jluger/hustior/Readme.md

 ## How to build
 go build hustior.go

+## Ubuntu 24.04
+Since Ubuntu 24.04 thre creation of unprivileged user namespaces is restricted.
+This affects hustior.
+In order to make hustior work you need to copy hustior.apparmor.template to /etc/apparmor.d/hustior and then replace /path/to/hustior with the real path on your system.

 ## What does it do?
 hustior tries to hide all of your home directory except the folders you specify as the program arguments and it will hide all other processes.